hirosystems/ordhook/README.md

 ## Introduction

-Blockchains are pieces of infrastructure that unblock new use cases and introduce a new generation of decentralized applications, by relying on a public ledger.
+Blockchains are pieces of infrastructure that unblock new use cases and introduce a new generation of decentralized applications by relying on a public ledger.
-`chainhook` is a fork aware transaction indexing engine aiming at helping developers focusing on the informations they need, by helping with the on-chain data extraction.
-By focusing on the data they care about, developers are working with a much lighter datasets.
+`chainhook` is a fork-aware transaction indexing engine aiming at helping developers focus on the information they need, by helping with the on-chain data extraction.
+By focusing on the data they care about, developers are working with much lighter datasets.
 Benefits are plurals:
-- Improved Developer Experience: instead of working with a generic blockchain indexer, taking hours to process every single transactions of every single block, developers can create their own indexes, build, iterate and refine in minutes.
+- Improved Developer Experience: instead of working with a generic blockchain indexer, taking hours to process every single transaction of every single block, developers can create their own indexes, build, iterate, and refine them in minutes.
 - Cost Optimization: by avoiding full chain indexation, developers avoid massive storage management and unnecessary storage scaling issues.
-Also `chainhook` helps developers creating elegant event based architectures.
+Also, `chainhook` helps developers create elegant event-based architectures.
 Developers write `if_this` / `then_that` **predicates**, being evaluated on transactions and blocks.
-When the evaluation of these **predicates** appears to be true, the related transactions are packaged as event and forwarded to the configured destination.
-By using cloud functions as destinations, developers can also cut costs on processing, by only paying processing when a block that contains some data relevant to developer's application is being mined.
+When the evaluation of these **predicates** appears to be true, the related transactions are packaged as events and forwarded to the configured destination.
+By using cloud functions as destinations, developers can also cut costs on processing by only paying for processing when a block that contains some data relevant to the developer's application is being mined.
-- Optimized User Experience: lighter indexes implies faster queries results, which helps minimizing end user responses time.
+- Optimized User Experience: lighter indexes implies faster query results, which helps minimize end-user response time.

 ---
 ## Install chainhook

-### Install from source
+### Install from the source

 ```bash
 $ git clone https://github.com/hirosystems/chainhook.git